Azure Monitor Logs cost calculations and options

 - In other pricing tiers (including commitment tiers), if Microsoft Defender for Cloud was enabled before June 19, 2017, Microsoft Defender for Cloud is billed only for Log Analytics data ingestion.
 Otherwise, Microsoft Defender for Cloud is billed using the current Microsoft Defender for Cloud node-based pricing model.

-More details of pricing tier limitations are available at Azure subscription and service limits, quotas, and constraints.
+More information on pricing tier limitations is available at Azure subscription and service limits, quotas, and constraints.

 None of the legacy pricing tiers have regional-based pricing.

 To use the entitlements that come from purchasing OMS E1 Suite, OMS E2 Suite, or OMS Add-On for System Center, choose the Log Analytics Per Node pricing tier.

 It's often difficult to determine whether workspaces with access to the legacy Per Node pricing tier are better off in that tier or in a current pay-as-you-go or commitment tier.
 You need to understand the trade-off between the fixed cost per monitored node in the Per Node pricing tier and its included data allocation of 500 MB per node per day and the cost of paying for ingested data in the pay-as-you-go (per GB) tier.

 Use the following query to make a recommendation for the optimal pricing tier based on a workspace's usage patterns.
 This query looks at the monitored nodes and data ingested into a workspace in the last seven days.
 For each day, it evaluates which pricing tier would have been optimal.
 To use the query, you must specify: